 Average Forecast Growth Rate (2016): 2.0 %

-Expected average Seller's Discretionary Expenditure (SDE) over the next four years.
-SDE is a cash outflow of discretionary expenditure that is not part of normal business operations such as one owner’s benefits, one time investments, and any non-related expenses.
-Discretionary earnings are added back to Free Cash Flow to Equity (FCFE) and therefore increase business valuation.
+This is the expected average Seller's Discretionary Expenditure (SDE) over the next four years.
+SDE is a cash outflow of discretionary expenditure that is not part of normal business operations, such as an owner’s benefits, one time investments, and any non-related expenses.
+Discretionary earnings are added back to Free Cash Flow to Equity (FCFE) and, therefore, increase the business valuation.

 Expected Average SDE: $10,000 /year